App Distribution to Testers

 Who Uses Tester Distribution?

 Apps are distributed to different groups during the testing phase, each with a specific role in validating quality before release.
-Common users of tester distribution include:
+Common users include:

 Common Methods for App Distribution to Testers